By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Beer has the smallest percentage of alcohol.

 Beers can vary between three and seven percent alcohol.
-Most of the major commercial beers in the U. S. are at the low end, close to 3 % and a twelve once beer is considered a standard drink.
+Most of the major commercial beers in the U. S. are at the low end, close to 3 % and a twelve-ounce beer is considered a standard drink.
 Many people believe that because beer has a lower alcohol content it is safer and less likely to lead to problems.
-Unfortunately that turns out to not be true.
+Unfortunately, that turns out to not be true.
 Because beer has a lower alcohol content per standard drink most people just drink more volume of beer than they would if drinking another alcoholic beverage.
 More than half the pure alcohol consumed every year here in the U. S. comes from beer.

 Wine is a little stronger and can vary more.

 Typical wines come in at eight to fourteen percent alcohol.
 The various textbooks I consulted gave between four and five oz. of wine as a standard drink.
-A wine can be fortified by adding alcohol distilled from some other alcoholic beverage.
+Wine can be fortified by adding alcohol distilled from some other alcoholic beverage.
 By fortifying a wine it can be pushed up to as much as twenty-two percent ethyl alcohol.

 Spirits or Hard Liquor are the result of distillation.

 As the fermentation progresses the alcohol begins to prevent the yeast from working so the process of fermentation stops.
 To get stronger alcoholic beverages some manipulation is required.
 If the liquid is heated, the alcohol evaporates faster than the water and other components.
 Catch this steam which is largely alcohol, condense it, and you get a beverage with a higher concentration of alcohol.
-We call this product with the concentrated levels of alcohol, spirits or hard liquor.
+We call this product with the concentrated levels of alcohol, spirits, or hard liquor.